Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Be sure to enable the DHCP resolver on the physical NIC that will connect smart devices (which mainly just tell me the weather and creepily listen to me sleep).

-From this point, DHCP works on this new network, but by default, it assigns IP addresses but does no routing.
-All traffic is blocked by default.
+From this point, DHCP works on this new network, but by default it assigns IP addresses and performs no routing.
+All traffic is blocked.

 Top ↩